 5. Create a few long-range goals

-Specifically: What do you want out of that life?
-Travel?
-Entrepreneurship?
-Buying a house?
-Raising a family?
-Retiring early?
+What do you want out of that life?

 Keep in mind, however, that “I want to backpack around the world” shouldn’t come ahead of building an emergency fund or saving for retirement.

 The more streamlined your money management, the less stressful your life will be.
-Tools like automatic and online bill payment avoid late fees.
-Direct deposit means you’ll never wait in another line with your paycheck.
+Use tools like automatic and online bill payment, and you’ll avoid late fees.

-And if you don’t use online bill pay, be sure to pay any bills promptly.
-As in, the day they arrive.
 Prevent paper clutter by scanning things you need to keep, and shredding everything else.
-Messy piles of bills and insurance paperwork is stressful.
+Messy piles of bills and insurance paperwork are stressful.
 A clean desk is calming.

 7. Seek answers to your questions

-Maybe it stresses you out to hear friends talking about ETFs and IRAs, because you haven’t got a clue what they mean.
-Don’t be ashamed: Lots of people grow up with little to no financial education, either at home or at school.
+Maybe it stresses you to hear friends talking about ETFs and IRAs because you haven’t got a clue what they mean.
+Don’t be ashamed: A lot of people grow up with little to no financial education, either at home or at school.

 The internet makes money education easy.
 Money Talks News, for one, is filled with explanations of the best saving and spending tactics, along with more in-depth discussions on topics such as retirement and investing.
 Some recommendations:

-- “How to Get Started Investing if You Don’t Have Much Money”
+- “How to Get Started Investing With $500 or Less”

 - “Confused by Retirement Accounts?
 Roth, Regular IRAs and 401(k)s Made Simple”